 You need a domain for several reasons.

 • A domain provides a professional and controlled online identity.
-Owning a domain gives businesses, individuals, and organizations multiple advantages over competitors without a domain name.
+Owning a domain gives businesses, individuals, and organizations multiple advantages over competitors without one.

 • Custom domains, such as mybusiness.com, are more professional-looking than mybusiness.domainprovider.com, which can make a better first impression on potential visitors.